Flow Research is conducting a new

 are relatively weak -- they are not strong enough to be transmitted over

-distances or sent to a controller that may be located far from the
+distances or sent to a controller that may be located far from the pressure

-this, a pressure transmitter is required.
+sensor.
+To accomplish this, a pressure transmitter is required.

-Pressure transmitters are typically made up of a pressure sensor, an amplifier or conditioning element, and an output signal.
-The output signal
+transmitters are typically made up of a pressure sensor, an amplifier or

-(DCS).
-Pressure transmitters
+system (DCS).
+Pressure transmitters also typically contain a

-also typically contain a display that shows the pressure value conveyed by
+display that shows the pressure value conveyed by the pressure sensor and

-the pressure sensor and convert it into a standardized output, typically
+convert it into a standardized output, typically either 4-20mA or a digital

 There are